TimoteoTapia/cuschatai/README.md

 # CusChatAI

-CusChatAI is a chatbot to assist customers and help business to have a better support service
+CusChatAI is a chatbot to assist customers and to help businesses to have a better support service

 Anne's favorite quote: "The future is as bright as your faith."
 Thomas S. Monson